niyan-ly/debacror/README.md

 ---

 Debacror is a web automation tool for developer.
-We want to design a debuggable action-record tool that is fully depend on browser environment, and totally controllable like the native devtool.
-You can choose and edit the action flow to execute, and combine them as you want.
+We want to design a debuggable action-record tool that fully depends on browser environment, and totally controllable like the native devtools.
+You can choose and edit the action flow to execute, and combine actions as you want.

 Contribution is much appreciated.
 For more information about contribution, please refer to `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`